M4X40/DirXPlorePython/README.rst

 Installation
 ============

-Installation is very simple, just download the script from [releases], and run the script.
+Installation is very simple, just download the script from ``Releases``, and run the script.
 All required modules will automagically install themselves, as well as updating pip.
 (For the nerds, this is done using subprocess)
  - The modules that are downloaded include:
     - TermColor